 Aloe 'Peppermint' is a small, wild-looking Aloe that forms a cluster of upright, up to 1 foot (30 cm) tall rosettes of mid green leaves with very pale green, longitudinal dashes, lined up in bands across the upper surface of the leaves and bright orange leaf margins.
 The flowers are orange and rise above the leaves in winter.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 How to Grow and Care

-Aloe is a very forgiving plant, and a well-grown Aloe can be quite beautiful.
-As with all succulents, it’s essential that Aloe is never allowed to sit in stagnant water, and the plant should be carefully monitored to watch for signs of overwatering.
-Water generously in the summer and nearly cease watering in the winter.
-Do not let water stand in the rosettes.
-Prefers warmer temperatures of 70ºF/21ºC to 80ºF/27ºC, but will survive down to 40ºF/4.5ºC.
+Aloe is a very forgiving plant and a well-grown plant can be quite beautiful.
+As with all succulents, it is essential that Aloe is never allowed to sit in stagnant water and the plant should be carefully monitored to watch for signs of overwatering.

-Aloe are not particularly fast-growing and will only rarely need repotting.
-Repot plants in the spring that are tipping over their pots or have ceased growing.
-Use a fast-draining potting mix with one-third sand or pebbles.
+These succulents are not particularly fast-growing and will only rarely need repotting.
+Repot Aloes in the spring that are tipping over their pots or have ceased growing.
+A well-drained potting mix is essential.
+Use a cacti or succulent mix.
 During repotting of a larger plant, it is possible to carefully divide the root ball.
-Some kinds of Aloe will send off off-sets that can be potted independently… – See more at: How to Grow and Care for Aloe.
+Some varieties of Aloe will send off offsets that can be potted independently.

 Subscribe to Receive News and Updates from World of Succulents: